Kristy Baxter and Angela Stavropoulos explain important tax rules for New Zealand doctors who have moved or are looking to move to Australia

 Alternatively if you return to New Zealand and no longer meet the requirements to be an Australian resident, where you were a “temporary resident”, there should be no adverse tax implications.

-However, where you were not a “temporary resident” then you will be taken to have disposed of your assets that are not taxable Australian Property, at the time you ceased to be an Australian tax resident.
+However, if you were not a “temporary resident” at the time you ceased to be an Australian tax resident, you will be taken to have disposed of your assets that are not taxable Australian property.
 This may mean you are required to pay Australian CGT on any gain in value of these assets on ceasing residency.

-As you can see, residency is a minefield of complications.
-We recommend you consult your tax specialist when commencing work or business in Australia to ensure you understand your tax obligations.
+As you can see, determining residency can be extremely complicated.
+We recommend you consult your tax specialist when commencing work in Australia to ensure you understand your tax obligations.